Didstopia/dwin-ico-tools/NOTES.md

 magick identify -verbose <path to image>
 ```

+TODO: Recreate the fork so it shows the original author's commit history
+TODO: Use [Pillow](https://pillow.readthedocs.io/en/latest/index.html) instead of ImageMagick to perform the image manipulation, if it can do everything we need it to do
 TODO: Add automatic conversion for _all_ images to match the above?
 TODO: Research/check other image properties that we could/should always set, to ensure maximum compatibility?